theithec/django-pagetools/docs/quickstart.rst

         </sidebar>

 Go to admin->widgets->Pagetype-Areas.
 Select the one default area named "sidebar".
 Create a Pagetype and call it "base".
-`Save and continue editing`.
-Add a `Simple Text Widget`.
+Click ``Save and continue editing``.
+Next, add a `Simple Text Widget`.
 The name is the internal name for the widget.
 Save and return to the Pagetype-Area.
 Enable the new widget.
 Save.

-A `PageType` called  `base` is used as the default/fallback pagetype, therefor the widget is visible.
+A ``PageType`` called  `base` is used as the default/fallback pagetype, therefor the widget is visible.

-You could create a new `Pagetype-Area` with a new `Pagetype`, e.g. named 'special' with different widgets and change the pagetype of the former created page to the new type.
+You could create a new ``Pagetype-Area`` with a new ``Pagetype``, e.g. named 'special' with different widgets and change the pagetype of the former created page to the new type.